 So that part sucks, and much of this weekend sucked as a result.
 I try to acknowledge that it is happening, that rather than everyone being against him perhaps he is absorbed into his own depression and vitriol.
 But I get short-tempered and exhausted, and that manifests as, “What the fuck is your problem?” very quickly if the “Can you try to just be nice?” approach doesn’t work.

 So what to do?
 Therapy, I suggested, after a sleepless, teary Saturday night where I only slept in the same room because I didn’t want him to have one more excuse that I only “did things that excluded him” (i.e., shopping near the mall, visiting my mother).
 He doesn’t seem to believe in talking about his feelings (no surprise there) and doesn’t believe therapy works.
 But he would consider it, he said.

 We talked on Sunday morning, acknowledging that we had a problem and that, first and foremost, he had to recognize when it was happening and deal with it rather than lashing out and forcing everyone else to feel as bad as he did.
 Kind of like when I have PMS, only much worse.
 For now, we have agreed to give up Facebook (lots of triggers and time sucks lurking there), reduce beef consumption (this is based on environmental vs. health concerns), and reduce drinking.
 We’ll see where that takes us.

 But I know his pain and anger are still lurking, and I’m not sure I can defend and protect us all.
-If something ever happens to me, I’m afraid he’ll turn into Darth Vader.
+If something ever happens to me or one of our kids, I’m afraid he’ll turn into Darth Vader.